stanley-gu/standardsCh/chapter.md

 ### Systems Biology Graphical Notation (SBGN)

-SBGN (<http://www.sbgn.org/>) has arisen in recent years as one of the most widely supported and comprehensive visual languages, developed by a community of biochemists, modelers and computer scientists [@le2009systems].
+SBGN (<http://www.sbgn.org/>) [@le2009systems] has arisen in recent years as one of the most widely supported and comprehensive visual languages, developed by a community of biochemists, modelers and computer scientists.
 SBGN consists of three complementary languages: process diagram, entity relationship diagram and activity flow diagram.
 Together they enable scientists to represent networks of biochemical interactions in a standard, unambiguous way.
 The success of SBGN will foster efficient and accurate representation, visualization, storage, exchange and reuse of information on all kinds of biological knowledge, from gene regulation, to metabolism, to cellular signaling.

 SBGN defines three orthogonal and complementary types of diagrams that can be seen as three alternative projections of the underlying more complex biological